 Sometimes, it’s essential to keep a character or two mysterious.
 And that’s fine.
 When you have such a character, readers expect a different response from him every time – and that’s what you should do.

 The thing is: Readers expect characters to behave in a certain way.
 This expectation is developed by dialogue, narration, and the plot.
-You need to ensure that dialogue is consistent and is as per readers’ expectation that you have developed in your book.
+You need to ensure that the dialogue is consistent and is as per readers’ expectations that you have developed in your book.

 Consistency isn’t just relevant to the character but it should be relevant to the situation, the character he is talking to, and the scenario.

 Use Squibler to develop your writing piece and the AI technology lets you seamlessly maintain the consistency of character traits and plot elements.
 You can store all the characteristics in elements next to your editor and later recall the character with just their name and the AI will develop the content based on the ongoing dialogue and traits you provided.
 AI takes care of the matter, and this way you put less focus on maintaining consistency and more time into writing the story.

 While you’re trying to be consistent with the character’s personality and scene, it is equally important to keep dialogues natural as people communicate generally daily.

 For instance, you need to use slang appropriately as people use slang all the time.
 Here is an example of how to make dialogue appear natural and realistic: